tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

 - Send a transaction to another testnet address (either one of your own, or the faucet's).

-- Screenshot the confirmation of the transaction like so:
+- Screenshot the confirmation of the transaction, like so:

 ![btc-test](Images/btc-test.png)